13 Health Insurance Tricks That Can Save You Thousands

 Think outside the traditional health insurance

 When it comes to your healthcare, the options today may seem endless.
 Karen Frost, Vice President of Health Strategy and Solutions at Alight Solutions, explains, “Many new models being introduced in the market are targeted toward improving patient care (ACOs, Integrated Health models like Geisinger or Kaiser, Centers of Expertise).
 If your doctors are in the network, it’s an easy choice that could save money both in premiums and as you use care.”
-Check out this list of trends that are reforming the health insurance world.
+(These are the health mistakes doctors wish you would stop making.)

 Negotiate, negotiate, negotiate

 Did you know that almost eight out of 10 medical bills have some type of error?
 That’s all the proof you need to go through each bill with a fine-toothed comb.
-“It pays to ask for the full bill and check it for inaccuracies,” advises Andrea Woroch, a personal finance expert.
+“It pays to ask for the full bill and check it for inaccuracies,” advises Woroch.
 Do the same with the explanation of benefits from your health insurance agency.
 If you notice something doesn’t look right, call your insurance provider and ask questions.”
 She also recommends Co-Patient, a website that reviews your bills for errors and works to get them resolved.
-Don’t miss these 10 wildly overinflated hospital costs you didn’t know about.

 Re-evaluate every year